-The Grayson County Metropolitan Planning Organization (GCMPO) is the organization charged with transportation planning for the greater Sherman-Denison Urbanized Area (which includes Grayson County) and is the recipient of Iederal planning funds.
+The Grayson County Metropolitan Planning Organization (GCMPO) is the organization charged with transportation planning for the greater Sherman-Denison Urbanized Area (which includes Grayson County) and it the recipient of federal planning funds

-The GCMPO is releasing a proposed amendment to the 2023-2026 Transportation Improvement Program (TIP) for public review and comment.
+The GCMPO is releasing a proposed amendment to the 2023-2026 Transportation improvement Program (TIP) for public review and comment.
 The TIP contains a listing of projects which the GCMPO intends to pursue over the four (4) year period.
-The proposed amendments to the 2023-2026 TIP can be found by the set of the set pursue over th clicking HERE.
+The proposed amendments to the 2023-2026 TIP can be found by clicking LEBE.